 Knowledge need not be proved directly.
 Pattern Instruction 2.08 Inferring Required Mental State states this principle and should be given in appropriate cases.
-In addition, Pattern Instruction 2.09 Deliberate Ignorance explains one approach to proving knowledge under § 841(a).
+In addition, Pattern

+Instruction 2.09 Deliberate Ignorance explains one approach to proving knowledge under § 841(a).
 See, e.g., Stapleton, supra at 428.

 The offense of simple manufacturing covered in instruction 14.03A is a lesser included offense of manufacturing when death or serious bodily injury results covered in Inst.
-14.07C.
+14.03B.
 Cf. Burrage v.
 United States, 134 S. Ct.
 881, 887 & note 3 (2014) (stating that simple distribution is a lesser included offense of distribution when death or serious bodily injury results).
+The Committee drafted separate instructions for simple manufacturing and manufacturing-when-death-or-bodily-injury-results to minimize the editing required for individual trials.